The Handmaiden: Part 3

 After leaving Sook-hee at the asylum, Fujiwara and Hideko eat together at a high-class hotel, where he tells her of his past and asks her to marry him again, this time as Sook-hee, as they have switched identities.
 He also reveals that Sook-hee will be dead within a few days, causing Hideko to question Fujiwara's desires.
 Sook-hee's friend Bok-soon sets a fire at the asylum and poses as a firefighter to rescue her.
-Hideko doses Fujiwara's wine with drops from the opium vial, causing him to pass out and allowing her to leave with her money.
+In the pretense of re-creating their wedding night Fujiwara attempts to rape Hideko, however he is rendered unconscious after drinking wine that Hideko earlier dosed with drops from the opium vial.
+This allows Hideko to leave with her money.
 The women reunite and flee together, disguising Hideko as a man to avoid detection.

 Kouzuki captures Fujiwara after receiving a letter from Hideko detailing Fujiwara's deception.
 He tortures Fujiwara in his cellar with his collection of antique bookmaking tools and presses him for sexual details about his niece.
-Fujiwara makes up a story about making love on their wedding night, while a flashback shows that he watched Hideko masturbate before cutting her own hand with a knife to stain her sheets with blood, refusing to consummate the marriage.
+Fujiwara makes up a story about making love on their wedding night, while a flashback shows that he watched Hideko masturbate before cutting her hand with a knife to stain her sheets with blood, refusing to consummate the marriage.
 When Kouzuki presses for more details, Fujiwara convinces him to give him one of his cigarettes, after which he disgustedly refuses to give further details.
-Kouzuki notices the cigarettes are producing blue smoke, and Fujiwara reveals that his cigarettes were laced with mercury, and the toxic gas in the smoke kills them both.
+Kouzuki notices the cigarettes are producing blue smoke, and Fujiwara reveals that his cigarettes are laced with mercury, and the toxic gas in the smoke kills them both.

-On a ferry to Shanghai, China, Sook-hee and Hideko celebrate their newfound freedom by making love once again.
+On a ferry to Shanghai, China, Sook-hee and Hideko celebrate their newfound freedom by having sex once again.